Uses of MQM

 Can you use MQM for multimedia translation?

 You can use MQM for evaluating multimedia content, but, as with spoken language, doing so requires the language portion of the multimedia product to be reproduced as written text.
-The MQM working group is in the process of adding features specific to multimedia applications.
+The MQM working group is in the process of adding features specific to multimedia applications in the form of a customized error typology for AV translation.

 Can MQM be used to evaluate the quality of transcreation?